PREreview/documentation/code_of_conduct.md

 ## Who does this Code of Conduct apply to?
 This Code of Conduct applies to PREreview members contributing directly on this platform or members/non-members participating in events organized by PREreview (workshop, live-streamed preprint journal clubs, community calls, etc.).

-## Reporting
+## Reporting Code of Conduct violations
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported personally by contacting the PREreview leadership team at contact@prereview.org, or anonymously by filling out this form.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported personally by contacting the PREreview leadership team at **[contact@prereview.org](contact@prereview.org)**, or anonymously by filling out [this anonymous form]().

-An example of unacceptable behavior includes, but is not limited to, a rude and/or destructive comment appearing in a PREreview.
+An example of unacceptable behavior includes, but is not limited to, a rude and/or destructive comment appearing in a PREreview (see below for more examples of unacceptable behavior).
 All complaints will be reviewed and investigated, and will  result in a response that is deemed necessary and appropriate to the circumstances.
 The PREreview team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.
 PREreview members who do not follow and PREreview team members who do not enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.